 The country isn’t without rain, though, but this tends to be greater in the mountains than in lowland parts of the country.

 Cuba has proven throughout the ages that it has some serious fighting spirit, battling against outside forces and also some of its own governments.

 This has produced legendary leaders such as Fidel Castro.
 There was also the drama of the Cuban Missile Crisis in the 1960s, which finally came to an end when Russia withdrew its nuclear weapons from the island.

 The writer Graham Greene felt that ‘Anything was possible’ in La Havana — which makes you want to book a Cuban holiday purely to see what all the fuss is about!

-You’ll see kids playing with basic toys, rather than the advanced toys of today.
-It’s like a refreshing step back in time — and no one is in a rush!
+You’ll see kids playing with basic toys, rather than the all singing, all dancing, digital toys of today.
+It’s like taking a refreshing step back in time — and no one is in a rush!

 Discover the many highlights of Cuba on an exciting tour.
 Find out more here

 There’s no disguising it — Cuba has soul.
-You’ll come across lots of street musicians, strumming guitars, beating away on percussion instruments or making merry with other instruments, and their only care in the world is to entertain the passers-by and earn a few Cuban pesos in the process.
+You’ll come across lots of street musicians, strumming guitars, beating away on percussion instruments or making merry with other instruments, entertaining the passers-by and earning some Cuban pesos in the process.

 Santiago de Cuba is the go-to city for learning about rhythm — just about every genre of Cuban music has originated on its streets.
 And the concept of ‘two left feet’ is virtually unknown!

 This is the place to learn to sway to the music.
 Many of the leading hotels play host to outstanding musicians all year round.